Blog

 • Muscle weakness

-The severe side effects of TPN are mostly catheter-related, and they can be minimized by maintaining clean tubing, catheter, and needles and by following proper injection techniques during TPN administration.
+Severe side effects are mostly catheter-related.
+They are avoidable by maintaining clean tubing, catheters, and needles, and following proper injection techniques during TPN administration.
 Non-compliance of patients can also lead to catheter-related complications.

 • Thrombosis (blood clots)